Things to Consider Prior to Withdrawing

 Timeline for Degree Completion, Cohort Placement and Degree Requirements

 While on an approved leave of absence, students are guaranteed a place in their current program when they return to the University, provided all deadlines and rules are observed.
 Some units may have more restrictive guidelines for a leave of absence.
 Students should consult with their unit and program for more information before deciding to take leave.
 Students returning from leave have the same registration priority as continuing students.
 It is important to note that students are still held to the original timeline for completion of the degree, unless a student is on an approved medical leave of absence.
-Special Status, or non-degree seeking, students or students who are beyond the time limit to complete their degrees are not eligible for a leaves of absence.
+Special Status (non-degree seeking) students or students who are beyond the time limit to complete their degrees are not eligible for a leave of absence.

 Tuition and Fee Payment and Refund Schedule

 Outstanding debts must be cleared with the Bursar’s Office.
 A student’s leave application will be accepted even if they owe money to the University.
 However, students will not be allowed to register for future terms if they have any outstanding debts to the University.
 In the case of extenuating circumstances that are beyond the student's control, a student may appeal for an exception to the University's refund policy.